Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative unitarity: Generalized HEFT Lagrangian of

 \subsection{Electroweak gauge fields}

-It is easy to reintroduce the electroweak gauge fields $W^a_\mu$ ($a=1,2,3$) and $B_\mu$ in our EWChPT Lagrangian (\ref{eq:ewchlag-with-matter1}).
+It is easy to introduce the electroweak gauge fields $W^a_\mu$ ($a=1,2,3$) and $B_\mu$ in our EWChPT Lagrangian (\ref{eq:ewchlag-with-matter1}).
 When the gauge coupling is switched on, we just need to replace the derivatives $\partial_\mu\xi_W^{}$ and $\partial_\mu\xi_Y^{}$ by the covariant derivatives:

 with $g_W^{}$ and $g_Y^{}$ being the $SU(2)_W$ and $U(1)_Y$ gauge coupling strengths, respectively.

 The lowest order ($\mathcal{O}(p^2)$) GHEFT Lagrangian is therefore

 with